11:45 A.M. | DELTA DENTAL STAGE

 She’s simply been paying her dues as a background singer and fronting her own bands in the Bay Area, but remarkably her first collection of original blues and soul songs (as well as a few covers) only surfaced this year through Jim Pugh’s Little Village Foundation.

-Pugh, longtime organist for Robert Cray and Etta James, formed LVT to bring less commercial and undiscovered musical talents to the rest of us.
-In just the past few years artists like Carroll, Aki Kumar, Whitney Shay, Wee Willie Walker and the Sons of the Soul Revivers have been among the more than three dozen acts LVT has given a boost to.
+Pugh, longtime organist for Robert Cray and Etta James, formed LVF to bring less commercial and undiscovered musical talents to the rest of us.
+In just the past few years artists like Carroll, Aki Kumar, Whitney Shay, Wee Willie Walker and the Sons of the Soul Revivers have been among the more than three dozen acts LVF has given a boost to.

 Carroll’s voice carries with her all the worldly wisdom she’s accumulated, as well a playful attitude designed to seduce any ears.
 In retrospect, it’s remarkable that anyone so talented could hide out in public for so long.